open-telemetry/opentelemetry-erlang/apps/opentelemetry_exporter/README.md

 Unless specified directly, the port is not inferred from scheme, but defaults to `4318`.
 If you want to use standard port 443, you need to specify it.

-Also, while the endpoints value can be a list, currently only the first endpoint in that list is used to export traces, the rest is effectively ignored.
+While using `http_protobuf` protocol, currently only the first endpoint in that list is used to export traces, the rest is effectively ignored. `grpc` supports multiple endpoints.

 ### Application Environment